As there is no specific editor for Rust development on Fuchsia, vim

 that you are

 using are Fuchsia versions of those.
-From your fuchsia root, type:
+If you haven't already,

-Finally, follow the steps at the top of this page to generate a Cargo.toml
+Finally, follow the steps to generate a Cargo.toml

 You can read about